ricban/XUnit--DemoApp/README.md

 # XUnit--Tests

-A repository for unit testing different application types using xUnit.net.
+A repository for using xUnit.net to unit test various application types.

 ## Application Types